wjnwjn59/2024_M01_P2_Demo/README.md

 # YOLOv10 Streamlit Demo

 ## Description
-A simple web demo for human detection using YOLOv10 and Streamlit.
+A simple web demo for helmet safety detection using YOLOv10 and Streamlit.
+The fine-tuned YOLOv10n will be quantized and converted to onnx model.

 ## How to use
 ### Option 1: Using conda environment